HeleneFabia/daily-temperatures-eda/README.md

 This exploratory analysis looks at global temperatures between 1995 and 2019 and explores Europe and Austria in more detail.

 After cleaning the dataset, the data is explored on three levels: on a global, European, and Austrian one.
-To visualize the data in order to answer the questions above, the libraries seaborn and matplotlib are used, including lineplots, barplots, boxplots, violinplots, histograms, and heatmaps.
+To visualize the data in order to answer the questions below, the libraries seaborn and matplotlib are used, including lineplots, barplots, boxplots, violinplots, histograms, and heatmaps.

 ### Global